eliasnema/eliasnema.github.io/_posts/2020-10-06-newsletter-data-platforms.md

 Much of the difficulty in maintaining an ML system comes from data drift.
 [WhyLogs](https://medium.com/whylabs/whylogs-embrace-data-logging-a9449cd121d){:target="_blank"} calculates approximate statistics for datasets of any size up to TB-scale.
 Available in both Python and Java.

-Here is an data distribution over time from the [example](https://www.notion.so/771525fbe58c4151a79e8711a99f0fab){:target="_blank"} walkthrough:
+Here is a data distribution over time from the [example](https://www.notion.so/771525fbe58c4151a79e8711a99f0fab){:target="_blank"} walkthrough:

 ![why-logs]({{ site.url }}{{ site.baseurl }}/assets/newsletter/2020-10-06-why-logs.png)